revl/svn_replay/README.md

 The only required parameter in the root configuration hash is `SourceRepositories`.
 The value of this key is an array of hashes, each referring to a single source repository.
+The example above uses only one source repository and therefore its `SourceRepositories` array contains a single hash.

-The example above uses only one source repository and therefore its `SourceRepositories` array contains only one hash.
-The keys of that hash are as follows:
+Each hash in the `SourceRepositories` array must contain the following three keys:

 - `RepoName` defines the name of the source repository.
-This name is used internally and also appears in the output of the script.
+This name is used internally and also appears in the progress log.
-  Note that because there is only one target repository, it does not need a name.
+  Because there is only one target repository, it does not need a name.

-- `RootURL` defines the URL that will be used for repository access.
+- `RootURL` defines the URL that will be used to read from the repository.

 - `PathMapping` is the primary configuration parameter and defines a one-to-one mapping of a set of non-overlapping directories in